jimmydeen/sDDF/README.md

 # Brief Intro
  A basic serial driver has been implemented, as well as a multiplexer.
 This currently multiplexes the driver between two clients.
- To switch input direction, type the "@" symbol followed immediately by a number.
-Otherwise, can you put "\" before "@" to escape this.
+ To switch input direction, type the '@' symbol followed immediately by a number or the character 'm'.
+A number will switch to a specific client, 'm' will toggle simultaneous multi client input.
+Otherwise, you can put '\' before '@' to escape this.

 # sDDF
 seL4 Device Driver Framework